Foods For Constipation In Kids

 Eat Less Processed Food

-I know, I know… kids!
-But reducing the amount of processed foods your toddler eats will help keep their systems on par.
-Focus as much as you can on wholesome food sources like fruits, vegetables and grains (oats, quinoa etc).
-Foods for constipation isn’t just limited to what you put in your diet but also what you take out
+I know, I know... kids!
+But reducing the number of processed foods your toddler eats will help keep their systems on par.
+Focus as much as you can on wholesome food sources like fruits, vegetables, and grains (oats, quinoa etc).
+Foods to relieve constipation in toddlers isn't just limited to what you put in your diet but also what you take out

-Don’t forget to pin these foods for constipation!
+Don't forget to pin these tips & recipes for constipated toddlers!

 These are really helpful!
 I’ve been giving my kids probiotics since they were babies and my 19 month old loves sauerkraut!